-Course Outcomes: At the end of the course students will be able to:

-1. Demonstrate the basic concepts of refrigeration and related performance parameters.

-2. Analyze the performance of VCR and VAR systems and differentiate with one another.

-3. Design and develop the refrigerators using the VCR principles.

-4. Demonstrate of psychometric properties and processes used in Air Conditioning.

-5. Design and develop the Air-conditioning systems for thermal comfort conditions
+- 1. Demonstrate the basic concepts of refrigeration and related performance parameters. - 2.
+Design and develop the refrigerators using the vapour compression refrigeration system. - 3.
+Analyze performance of vapour absorption refrigeration systems and differentiate with steam jet refrigeration systems. - 4.
+Demonstrate of psychometric properties and processes used in Air Conditioning. - 5.
+Design and develop the Air-conditioning systems for thermal comfort conditions.